The method of Puiseux series and invariant algebraic curves: Examples

 Now we consider the case $k=1$ and $N>1$.
 We calculate several first coefficients of the Puiseux series under consideration.
 Requiring that the non--polynomial part of the expression in brackets in \eqref{Lienard24_F} vanishes, we obtain necessary conditions for invariant algebraic curves to exist.
 Deriving the coefficients at $y^{N-1}x^{-l}$, $l\in\mathbb{N}$ in the representation of $F(x,y)$ in the field $\mathbb{C}_{\infty}\{x\}$ yields the following relations

 It is convenient to introduce the variables $C_m=\{c_3^{(1)}\}^m+\ldots+\{c_3^{(N-1)}\}^m$, where $m\in\mathbb{N}$.
-Setting $\xi=-2$, we solve this system.
-In practice we need the first fifteen relations given by \eqref{Lienard24_alt_rep_rel1} in order to find all other irreducible invariant algebraic curves.
+Setting $\xi=-2$, we use the algorithms of algebraic geometry, including the method of resultants and Gr\"{o}bner bases, to solve this system.
+In practice we need the first fifteen equations given by \eqref{Lienard24_alt_rep_rel1} in order to find all other irreducible invariant algebraic curves.
+In particular, we obtain that $N=2$ and $N=3$.
+Note that there exist solutions with non--natural values of $N$.
+We exclude them.
 Sufficiency we verify by direct substitution into equation \eqref{Inx_Eq}.
-The results are gathered in table \ref{Tb:L_2_4_1}.
+The results are gathered in Table~\ref{Tb:L_2_4_1}.

+Concluding the proof let us mention that the upper bound on the degrees of irreducible invariant algebraic curves for Li\'{e}nard dynamical system \eqref{Lienard1_DS24} with $\xi=-2$ is equal to $8$ while the upper bound with respect to the variable $y$ equals $3$.

 \end{proof}